 Hartlepool

 § This page gives an overview of the Hartlepool local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Hartlepool, on the Durham coast, combines a historic maritime centre with coastal landscapes.
 The town’s Headland preserves medieval St Hilda’s Church and defensive walls, while the modern Hartlepool Marina features leisure facilities, galleries, and the National Museum of the Royal Navy with the restored HMS Trincomalee.
 Seaton Carew offers sandy beaches and a traditional seaside atmosphere, while nearby cliffs and nature reserves highlight the rugged coastline.
 The town’s mix of maritime history, seafront attractions, and natural landscapes gives it a distinctive coastal character.

-The administrative boundary of Hartlepool can be viewed on OpenStreetMap: District Boundary of Hartlepool.
+The administrative boundary of Hartlepool can also be viewed on OpenStreetMap: District Boundary of Hartlepool.

 Key Facts about Hartlepool